1898 Edmonton municipal election

 The 1898 municipal election was held December 12, 1898.
-In previous elections, an entire town council had been elected at once for a one-year term; 1898 marked the beginning of staggered aldermanic terms, such that half of the six aldermen would be elected each year to two-year terms.
+In previous elections, an entire town council had been elected at once for a one-year term.
+In 1898 Edmton began to use staggered aldermanic terms, such that half of the six aldermen would be elected each year to two-year terms.
 The mayor continued to be elected annually.

-Because in the previous election all six aldermen had been elected to a one-year term, it was still necessary to elect six aldermen.
-However, in order to set up the staggered terms, three were to be elected to one-year terms and three to two-year terms.
+Because in the previous election all six aldermen had been elected to a one-year term, it was necessary to elect six aldermen in 1898.
+In order to set up the staggered terms, three were elected to one-year terms, and three to two-year terms.

 In addition to the city council, five public school trustees and four private school trustees were elected.

 Voter turnout

 Voter turnout figures for the 1898 municipal election are no longer available.